hackclub/hackclub/workshops/login_auth/readme.md

 So again moving to firebase, After successfully creating firebase project you will see your project console.

-At project console's landing page you will see `Get started by adding Firebase to your app` and below that you will se three options of integrations:
+At project console's landing page you will see `Get started by adding Firebase to your app` and below that you will see three options of integrations:
 1. iOS
 2. Android
-3. </> (this option is for web on which we are working so click on that).
+3. </> (this option is for web on which you are working so click on that).

 <img src="https://cloud-l7pn8f9e9.vercel.app/6.png">